By Lars Josefsson

 and ability to stand abuse made it -- until recently -- the most popular boilers in the marine boiler field.
 Even though the Scotch marine

-boilers proved to be popular and well suited for steamships, the fact that its steam pressure was limited to 20 bar retarded the progress.
+boilers proved to be popular and well suited for ships, the fact that its steam pressure was limited to 20 bar retarded the progress.

 The single-ended return tube Scotch boiler consists of a cylindrical boiler shell of large diameter and short length, provided with two or more furnaces i.e. corrugated fire-tubes.
 Each furnace ends in a combustion chamber, surrounded by water.
 The gases pass through a bank of flue-tubes from the combustion chamber to the smoke-box at the boiler front.